nicktej/AI-Self-Driving-Car/README.md

 This project uses Python 2.
 You will need PyTorch, Numpy, Matplotlib, and so on.
 I used Spyder on Anaconda to code this.

-## Acknowledgments

-A-Z AI for the Udemy course

 ## Images

 <img width="791" alt="2" src="https://user-images.githubusercontent.com/25356323/42361358-efe1298e-80a2-11e8-9f19-212f6bd83a99.png">